ExeVirus/boxgen/Readme.md

 ### If you just want to jump in head first, here are the basics:

 #### 1. You must have lua installed on your machine or accessible.
 On linux, you can normally just use a package manager to install.
 I fully reccomend **luajit** and not plain lua.
-For more information for specific systems, see the [wiki page](https://github.com/ExeVirus/boxgen/wiki)
+For more information for specific systems, see the [wiki](https://github.com/ExeVirus/boxgen/wiki)

 #### 2. Download this repository anywhere to your computer and navigate to that folder.